thushan/proxmox-vm-to-ct/readme.md

 > \[!TIP]
 >
-> If you don't want to keep the `*.targ.gz` file around, you can use the `--cleanup` switch to delete it after use.
+> If you want to retain the files for later, you can use the `--source-output` argument with a path to save it elsewhere.
 >
-> However, if you want to retain the files for later, you can use the `--source-output` argument with a path to save it elsewhere.
+> Eg. `--source-output ~/dietpi-first-attempt.tar.gz`
 >
+> Otherwise it will be created in your /tmp/proxmox-vm-to-ct folder.
+>
+> Next time you can reuse the above to create more containers by passing in the filename as the source.
+>
-> Eg. `--source-output ~/dietpi-first-attempt.tar.gz`
+> Eg. `./proxmox-vm-to-ct.sh  ~/dietpi-first-attempt.tar.gz --target matrix-revolutions ...`>

 ## Example Run